joprice42/conflict/README.md

 ### Game!
 Of!
 Conflict! desires to be a very simple, vintage inspired, browser-based game of the popular card game 'War'.

 ### The rules of the card game 'War' are quite simple.
 There are two players and each player gets half of a shuffled deck to work with.
 Each turn consists of the players turning over one card each and whoever's card has the highest value wins and gets both cards to add to the bottom of their deck.
-The face cards Jack, Queen, and King have the numeric values of 11, 12, 13, respectively.
+The face cards Jack, Queen, and King, as well as Ace, have the numeric values of 11, 12, 13, and 1, respectively.
 If both players flip cards of the same value, it is a tie.
 The tie will be broken by each player placing three cards facedown and a fourth card face up.
 Whichever card has the greater value wins and again, all cards are given to the winning player to add to the bottom of their deck.
 Ultimately, the winner of the game is the player who ends up with all 52 cards.

 ## Screenshots: